mrtripie/Blender-Super-Batch-Export/README.md

 **Suffix:** The same as prefix, but after the rest of the file name.

 ### Export Settings:
+Export settings are stored in each scene.
+You can create your own default settings by opening a new file, choosing the settings you want as default, and pressing File > Defaults > Save Startup File.

 **Format:** Which file format to export to, supports: **DAE, USD, PLY, STL, FBX, glTF, OBJ, X3D**

 **Mode:** Three different modes for deciding what goes in which file: